 |Week beginning||Missouri Agricultural Statistics Service reporting districts||Missouri state|

 Figure 3.
 Average number of days per week suitable for fieldwork in Missouri, by NASS reporting districts.

 After you have found the average number of days that you can expect to be able to perform fieldwork, the minimum necessary daily machinery capacity can be computed.
 The formulas for this computation are:

 acres worked per day = acres divided by days suitable for fieldwork

 acres worked per hour = acres per day divided by working hours per day

 For example, in southeast Missouri between April 3 and April 17, you can expect 6.1 days (3.0 + 3.1 days, from Table 1) suitable for fieldwork during that two-week period.
 If you have 1,000 acres of corn to plant, you need to be able to plant 164 acres per day (1,000 ÷ 6.1) to finish within two weeks under average circumstances.
 If the planter can be operated 14 hours per day, a planter large enough to plant 11.7 acres an hour (164 acres ÷ 14 hours) is needed.

 Because these data are annual averages, the above example implicitly assumes a completion rate of about 50 percent.
 This means that in about half the years, less than 1,000 acres will be planted in the two-week period when planting at 11.7 acres an hour.
 This level of risk may not be acceptable to all operators.

-An online interactive tool called Corn Split Nitrogen Application is accessible from the Decision Support Tools section of the Useful to Usable (U2U) project's website at https://mygeohub.org/groups/u2u/tools.
+An online interactive tool called Corn Split Nitrogen is accessible from the Decision Dashboard section of the Useful to Usable (U2U) project’s website.
 This tool combines the fieldwork days data with a corn growth model and weather information to estimate the probability of successfully implementing a post-planting nitrogen application for corn production.